johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

   * firmware is temporarily misconfigured upstream for some Lunar Lake chipsets, see "Bluetooth Fix" below if you have an issue.
 * suspend
   * some distros may wake immediately due to trackpad wake events, easy to fix, see "Troubleshooting Suspend" section below
+* the copilot key is recognised as a bizzare key macro, but can be remapped (for example, to Right Ctrl) using the Input Remapper software (see "Key Remapping" below) on 6.14 (remapping untested on 6.13 or earlier).

 ⚠️ Partially working
 * "special" keys on keyboard
   * the power mode key (top right below "delete") works as expected in Fedora -- this may be distro / desktop dependent
   * the audio settings key on the right can be used / remapped out-of-the-box (keycode 149 "KEY_PROG2")
   * several other keys emit keycode 240 "KEY_UNKNOWN" ("mode" key Fn+F9, Fn+F11, and the eyeball & hollow star on the bottom right)
-    * these can only partially be used, see "Unknown Key Remapping" below:
+    * these can only partially be used, see "Key Remapping" below
   * all other keys work as expected

 ❌ Not working: